Work With Us

 Creative Industries and Cultural Visits (ongoing)

 Over the years we’ve welcomed people from all over the world to the city and shown them Dundee’s vibrant creative industries scene and cultural activities.
-From European and Australian policymakers, UK wide arts leaders, to international travel bloggers, we’ve always tried to make sure people experience what makes Dundee’s scene special – the rich blend of small independents, collective ways of working and larger organisational activities.
+From European and Australian policymakers, UK wide arts leaders, tech experts, to international travel bloggers, we’ve always tried to make sure people experience what makes Dundee’s scene special – the rich blend of small independents, collective ways of working and larger organisational activities.
 You can read more about one of these visits here.

 The Creating Care Forum (2017)